-As reflected in the following table, which sets forth global M&A industry statistics, the value and number of all completed transactions, including completed transactions with values greater than \$500 million, decreased in the first quarter of 2018 as compared to 2017.
-With respect to announced M&A transactions, the value of all transactions, including the value of announced transactions involving values greater than \$500 million, increased in the first quarter of 2018 as compared to 2017.
+As reflected in the following table, which sets forth global M&A industry statistics, the value of all completed transactions, including completed transactions with values greater than \$500 million, increased in the first half of 2018 as compared to 2017, while the number of all such transactions decreased in the first half of 2018 as compared to 2017.
+With respect to announced M&A transactions, the value of all transactions, including the value of announced transactions involving values greater than \$500 million, increased in the first half of 2018 as compared to 2017.